DFE-Digital/get-help-with-tech/app/views/devices_guidance/device_specification.md

 #### DfE settings installed

 These ‘DfE Restricted’ Windows devices were set up with content filtering and MDM software before delivery.
 They’re not configurable, and there are limitations on downloading software and changing strict content filters that may prevent some browsers and conferencing tools from functioning.
-These settings expire on 30 September 2021.
-Read our guidance on [how to reset devices and apply your own security settings](/devices/guide-to-resetting-windows-laptops-and-tablets) to make them safe for pupils and students to use.
+These settings were due to expire on 30 September 2021.
+To ensure devices remain safe for children and young people to use, we’ve extended licenses until 30 September 2022.
+You’re still required to [reset devices and apply your own security settings](/devices/guide-to-resetting-windows-laptops-and-tablets) as soon as possible to make them safe for pupils and students to use.

 Read more information about [preparing Microsoft devices](/devices/preparing-microsoft-windows-laptops-and-tablets) for pupils, including how to access the local admin and BIOS passwords you’ll need to reset devices.

-All devices provided before September 2020 were delivered with safeguarding and mobile device management (MDM) software installed.
-You can [find out when that software expires](/devices/preparing-microsoft-windows-laptops-and-tablets) in our guidance.

 [Find the technical specifications for Microsoft Windows laptops](#minimum-specifications) in the table below.

 ## Google Chromebooks

+The option of using a web-filtering solution called Cisco Umbrella was included free of charge and licenses were due to expire on 30 September 2021.
+To ensure devices remain safe for children and young people to use, we’ve extended licences until 30 September 2022.
+You should arrange for your own Cisco Umbrella licenses or enable alternative security settings as soon as possible.

-A web-filtering solution called Cisco Umbrella was included free of charge until 30 September 2021, if you wish to use it.
-If you decide not to use Cisco Umbrella, or you continue using the Chromebooks once Cisco Umbrella has expired, DfE will no longer support these devices.
+If you decided not to use Cisco Umbrella, or you continue using the Chromebooks once Cisco Umbrella expires, DfE will no longer support these devices.
 It’s your responsibility to avoid risks to the online safety of the children and young people you’re providing devices to.
-[Find out more about Cisco Umbrella](https://get-help-with-tech.education.gov.uk/devices/preparing-chromebooks#securing-your-chromebooks) in our guidance.

 A Chrome Education Upgrade (Chromebook license) was offered with every device.